goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 on the concepts of Zope 2 which was built on Bobo and friends.
 The list of Zope Corporation alumni is a *Who's Who* of Python development, including one *Guido Van Rossum*.
-For more than 10 years contributions have come from a a world-wide community.
+For more than 10 years contributions have come from a world-wide community.
 We thank you all.
 Please help us add more names to the list of contributor as we move forward from January 2010.

 :ref:`contributors-start`

 .. raw:: html